-Enforced government lockdowns made businesses across the world realise the value of dependable tech in helping employees remain connected, engaged, and productive.
-Respondents seem to realise that they’ll need to continue their investment in HR technology to meet the demands of a post-COVID world:
+Enforced government lockdowns made businesses across the world realize the value of dependable tech in helping employees remain connected, engaged, and productive.
+Respondents seem to realize that they’ll need to continue their investment in HR technology to meet the demands of a post-COVID world:

 - 23.4% of respondents identified absence management tech as a key investment area.